romans-weapon/spear-framework/README.md

 Below are the steps to write any connector:

-1. Get the suitable connector object using Spearconnector by providing the source and destination details as shown below:
+1. Get the suitable connector object using Spearconnector by providing the source and destination details as shown below:\

+a.
+For connectors from single source to single destination below is how you create a connector object
 ```commandline
 import com.github.edge.roman.spear.SpearConnector